PatrickLisiecki/ttp-assignment-four/README.md

 https://github.com/PatrickLisiecki/ttp-assignment-four
 ```

-2. Open the project directory:
+2. Open the project directory.

 3. Use the live server extension on the index.html file.